CE 497 Introduction to Numerical Methods for the Geosciences Flores

 CE 597 Introduction to Nano and Micro Mechanics Lu

 This course will focus on the theoretical basis to understand the behavior of nanoscale multiparticle atomistic systems; fundamentals for quantitative, rigorous analysis of the overall response and failure modes of microstructurally heterogeneous solids.
 Special emphasis will be placed on basic concepts quantitatively characterizing the microstructure of heterogeneous materials.
 Theory of elasticity and general homogenization techniques, to obtain parameters describing the overall mechanical properties of heterogeneous solids and composites, in terms of corresponding microstructure.
 The objective is to provide students a general overview of the principals about mechanical properties of engineering materials at the nano to micro-scale which result in quality materials design and precise prediction of performance during the service life.
-PREREQ: CE 350.
+PREREQ: CE 350 or permission of instructor.